btschwartz12/autodeploy/README.md

 Since Autodeploy needs to run commands for other repositories on the host, it must run without Docker.
 This means you need to install Go and preferrebly run Autodeploy as a systemd service.

+Below is a rough guide on how to set it up.

 ### 1. Generate a webhook secret and get a GitHub PAT

 First, generate a secret: